-The decline of Roman Empire began due to the failure of the empire to implement its rule.
-It began in 376 and continued till the end of 4th century.
+The decline of the Roman Empire began due to the failure of the empire to implement its rule.
+It began in 376 and continued till the end of the 4th century.
 Major territorial losses of the empire had begun in 376 with the invasion of Goths and other Germanic tribes.

 The vast territories of the empire had to be subdivided and Roman Empire was unable to control its western provinces.
-Barbarians had gained power in most of the Western Europe.
-Ultimately, a number of reasons contributed to the fall of the Western Roman Empire such as barbaric incursions, military rule, corruption and economic problems.
+Barbarians had gained power in most of Western Europe.
+Ultimately, a number of reasons contributed to the fall of the Western Roman Empire such as barbaric incursions, military rule, corruption, and economic problems.

-On 30th April, 711, the conquest of Spain was launched by the Muslim General Tariq Bin Ziyad during the caliphate of Caliph Al Walid I. His army conquered most of the Iberian Peninsula which came under the rule of Umayyad Caliphate.
+On 30th April, 711, the conquest of Spain was launched by the Muslim General Tariq Bin Ziyad during the caliphate of Caliph Al Walid I. His army conquered most of the Iberian Peninsula which came under the rule of the Umayyad Caliphate.

 The key battle of this campaign was the Battle of Guadalete where Rodrick, the last Visigoth king, was decisively defeated.
 Following the Muslim conquest, Spain reached its cultural peak.
-The era of Islamic rule contributed to society in the form of libraries, schools, laboratories, literature, astronomy, medicine, poetry and architecture.
+The era of Islamic rule contributed to society in the form of libraries, schools, laboratories, literature, astronomy, medicine, poetry, and architecture.

-Being a devoted Christian, he provided resources for the protection of church and Papacy, also laying the foundations of the Holy Roman Empire.
+Being a devoted Christian, he provided resources for the protection of the church and Papacy, also laying the foundations of the Holy Roman Empire.
 He promoted education and ushered in an era of economic as well as political stability.

 The Great Schism, also known as East-West Schism, was the separation of Eastern Orthodox from the Western Catholic Church over theological and political differences.